m1chelle7/vandyhacks-inventory/README.md

 1. Finishing the functions (ie. adding to inventory, adding to deliveries, all the buttons)
 2. The ability to add more types of physical items
 3. A display with the club budget
-4. More and better looking color schemes
+4. More and better looking color schemes (+better accessibility)

 ## Run Commands
 **Server side:** 'npm run dev' <br />